bekk/bekk-christmas/post/react/hot-chocolate-react-leaflet-and-typescript.md

 export default App;
 ```

 Now we get to the part that *always* trips me up.
 Always.
 Because in theory, this should be everything required to make a basic map, right?
 Wrong.
 The Leaflet map needs a set height in order to display correctly.
-So let's add that to `App.css`:
+So let's append that to `App.css`:

 ```css
 .leaflet-container {